gfm11/Movie-Budget-Predictor/README.md

 You also need pandas to run the program.
 To install, run pip install flask pandas

-If you want to see the website as you are creating it, run python app.py in your terminal, then press ctrl + shift + p and type Simple Browser: Show

 # MySQL Connector
 To properly run the database in the app, you need a local version of our database, and mySQL connector.
 To install mySQL connector and start your mySQL server, run these commands in your terminal: